tusharm/trailya-app/README.md

 ### Why is it needed?

-- State Health's COVID exposure site updates aren't easy to consume (eg. huge tables on webpages, multiple tweets, PDF files etc.)
+- Health department's COVID exposure site list isn't easy to consume (eg. huge tables on webpages, multiple tweets, PDF files etc.)
-- How do I know if I was exposed (with reasonable confidence)?
+- Getting site update notifications reduces the effort to search
+- Reduce effort/error in identifying if the user was at one of the exposure sites

 ### How does this help?

 A privacy-focussed mobile app that:

-- syncs current exposure sites and shows them on a map and as a list
+- lists exposure sites, shows them on a map, allows filtering based on dates, suburbs etc.
+- notifies about exposure site updates
-- tracks users locations where they have spent more than a minute
+- records locations where user spent more than a specific duration (currently 1 min)
-  - visits are shown on the map, to help visualize if there is a possible exposure
-  - visits are stored only on the device (not shared outside); they are removed if older than 15 days
+  - uses these "visits" to match against exposure sites
-  - notify if user has been to an exposure site (coming soon)
+  - notifies if user could be potentially exposed (coming soon)

 #### Notes